Axelon07/GlassWire-Network-Monitoring/README.md

 ![Activity Review](screenshots/activity.png)
 ![Logs](screenshots/logs.png)

-## 🛡️ Relevance to Cybersecurity
+## 🛡️ How It Relates to Cybersecurity
+This tool aligns with core topics from the course:
-- Demonstrates network behavior monitoring
+- Network monitoring
-- Simulates threat detection
+- Threat detection
-- Applies network defense principles covered in coursework
+- Intrusion simulation
+- Basic firewall management (via Windows Firewall)

 ## 🧠 Note
 Some features like full firewall control are only available in the Pro version, but this project uses only the free version to keep it accessible.